 As new development opportunities present themselves, the Town of Castleton must balance preservation of its community and character with support of opportunities for economic growth in order to sustain the town's citizens and services.
-This chapter, together with the previous chapters of this plan, provides guidance for future growth and development.
-This is not a zoning plan, although it provides guidance for zoning changes and updates.
-The Future Land Use Map, designating the boundaries of each district, is an integral part of the Land Use and Growth Section.
-The Future Land Use Map is located at the end of this section.
+The Future Land Use Map, designating the boundaries of each district, is located at the end of this section.